SS-2005/CheckMax/README.md

 * Thus, Checks the true potential of the user

 ## Process:
+* Run `Main.ipynb` then
-Upload the file and then answer the questions based on your knownledge then it calculates marks and gives valuable insights for the same
+* Upload the file
+* Answer the questions based on your knownledge
+* Marks Display
+* AI-generation and plagarism check Report for each question
+* Valuable insights for with help of grpah

 ## Pre-requisits:
 * Install python and all required libraries in `requirement.txt` file